 This kind of scheme can have more than three assets; however, the longer the process, the higher the fees.

 Disadvantages of Scheme #3

 The meanest enemy of any arbitrage deal is the possibility of a fast quoting change.
 If the targeted coin prices go down, the deal can even cause financial loss.

 Crypto exchanges have differences in price due to the fact that markets are not linked directly, and very often, prices can differ by a percentage.
 However, if several traders use the opportunity to profit from this difference, the prices emerge.
 Then the risk of playing a losing game pops up.

-Bitcoin exchange arbitrage opportunities are tracked in different communities.
+The coin of the most popular blockchain development company Bitcoin and its exchange arbitrage opportunities are tracked in different communities.
 One of them is SFOX Trading on Twitter, where the dealer states how much others could earn from exchange pairs:

 As we see from the screenshot, there is always an opportunity to earn money on price volatility.
 However, would $37 U.S. cover all fees, and would the price stay the same within the time frame of the arbitrage deal?
 It’s very unlikely to be a good deal to depend on unless the dealer has a team or a bot that conducts buying and selling and operations on different exchanges simultaneously.

 There are some circumstances that dealers have to take into account.
 Arbitrage dealers should consider that putting fiat in an exchange wallet would take one to three days.
 If he/she works with a foreign currency, moving fiat from the exchange to an international bank would take other several days.
 Moreover, the deal should be big enough to cover all fees.

 Let’s imagine that exchange A offers Bitcoin for a 0.40% higher price than an exchange B. Bob wires fiat from his wallet to exchange A and buys Bitcoin.
 He will have to pay 3 fees: a transactional fee for wiring fiat, a network fee, and a trading fee.